zyx954/TweetsCollecton/README.md

 ## Running

 Enter your own Tweets Keys.
-Tweets will collected based the IDs in Folder SplitAs90000.
+Run the script.